-SCAQMD staff is available to work with the Lead Agency to ensure that project air quality and health risk impacts are accurately evaluated and any significant impacts are mitigated where feasible.
+The SCAQMD staff is available to work with the Lead Agency to ensure that project air quality and health risk impacts are accurately evaluated and mitigated where feasible.
 If you have any questions regarding this letter, please contact me at lsun@aqmd.gov or call me at (909) 396-3308.